Particle physics: Composite

 The neutrons and protons in the atomic nuclei are baryons – the neutron is composed of two down quarks and one up quark, and the proton is composed of two up quarks and one down quark.
 A baryon is composed of three quarks, and a meson is composed of two quarks (one normal, one anti).
 Baryons and mesons are collectively called hadrons.
 Quarks inside hadrons are governed by the strong interaction, thus are subjected to quantum chromodynamics (color charges).
 The bounded quarks must have their color charge to be neutral, or "white" for analogy with mixing the primary colors.
 More exotic hadrons can have other types, arrangement or number of quarks (tetraquark, pentaquark).

-A normal atom is made from protons, neutrons and electrons.
+An atom is made from protons, neutrons and electrons.
 By modifying the particles inside a normal atom, exotic atoms can be formed.
 A simple example would be the hydrogen-4.1, which has one of its electrons replaced with a muon.

 Hypothetical

-Graviton is a hypothetical particle that can mediate the gravitational interaction, but it has not been detected nor completely reconciled with current theories.
+The graviton is a hypothetical particle that can mediate the gravitational interaction, but it has not been detected or completely reconciled with current theories.
+Many other hypothetical particles have been proposed to address the limitations of the Standard Model.
+Notably, supersymmetric particles aim to solve the hierarchy problem, axions address the strong CP problem, and various other particles are proposed to explain the origins of dark matter and dark energy.